Company Policy: Everything You Need to Know

 - Unsafe behavior

 Employee termination happens in every organization.
 The process usually goes much smoother if an employee knows the steps leading up to termination.
-Regular performance assessment and written documentation of disciplinary action shows a clear history concerning an employee's poor behavior or job performance.
+Regular performance assessments and written documentation of disciplinary action shows a clear history concerning an employee's poor behavior or job performance.

 Technology Policies: Device Use / Internet & Email